Chinos Mountain Club members Jonathan Garlough, Ja...

 Sep 24, 2014

 Checked this place out today after hearing good things about it @ IME.
 It's great, a fun change of pace in the North Conway area, beautiful spot, really casual.
-Definitely hit it up. - Oh, and if you want to help chip in the cairns need a little work.
+Definitely hit it up. - If you're here and have the time the cairns need some work.
 The trail up is along the road bordering the river, and the most obvious trail.
 Very short approach.